 This course provides an in-depth study of cardiovascular emergencies and is required for paramedic certification.
-Topics include assessment and treatment of cardiac emergencies, application and interpretation of advanced electrocardiography utilizing the twelve-lead ECG, cardiac pharmacology, and patient care.
-Upon completion, students should be able to assess and treat patients utilizing American Heart Association guidelines.
+Topics include assessment and treatment of cardiac emergencies, cardiac pharmacology, and patient care.
+Upon completion, students should be able to manage the cardiac patient.